 All students will be evaluated on 20% class participation.
 Class participation will be measured by regular attendance with reflective input into class discussion.
 If you have to be absent from class, you are still responsible for the readings and asking a classmate for notes, and integrating the readings and discussion into the reflective papers.
-On-call days will require students to discuss their short papers, or if completing the SUYRP, will introduce one of the reading materials assigned for the class.
-SUYRP students must sign up for on-call days the week prior to the class in which the materials are to be discussed.
+On-call days will require students to discuss their short papers, will introduce one of the reading materials assigned for the class.